dmgolembiowski/crunchyroll.ts/readme.md

     /*Use this to download all the video thumbnails (from the bif file).*/ const thumbnails = await crunchyroll.util.downloadThumbnails("kancolle", "./images")

     /*Pass callback functions to track video progress and total progress.
-Return pause to pause, resume to resume, and stop to stop early.*/ const videoProgress = (progress) => {
+Return pause to pause and stop to stop early.
+Call the passed resume function to resume if paused.*/ const videoProgress = (progress: FFmpegProgress, resume: () => boolean) => {
         console.log(`Time Marker: ${progress.timemark} Percent: ${progress.percent.toFixed(2)}`)
         if (progress.percent > 20) return "stop"
     }